aleshing/multilink/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have fixed the clang-UBSAN related additional issue that arose during CRAN package checks.
+In this version I have fixed the clang-UBSAN related additional issue that arose during CRAN package checks, and have removed the requirement of C++11.

 As described in an email to the CRAN team, on the MacOS architectures, the CHECK returns a NOTE because the libs subdirectory is then above the 1MB threshold.